White Sox cruise past Trout-less Angels | Devdiscourse

 The Angels took a 1-0 lead against Cease in the first inning.
 With one out, David Fletcher walked, went to second on a wild pitch and scored on a single by Ohtani.
 The White Sox responded in the bottom of the first against Angels opener Noe Ramirez.
 Mendick singled, went to second on a walk to Abreu and scored on a single by James McCann.

-Solo homers off Barria in the third inning by Abreu (No. 31) and in the fifth by Mendick (No. 1) gave Chicago a 3-1 lead going into the later innings.
-For Mendick, the home run was his first in the majors.
+Solo homers off Barria in the third inning by Abreu (No. 31) and in the fifth by Mendick (first of his career in five games) gave Chicago a 3-1 lead going into the latter innings.
 Yolmer Sanchez's RBI single in the sixth increased the White Sox's lead to 4-1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)